-EchoVideo is a web-based application that uses a browser to view content and as such has certain browser requirements.
-Beyond ensuring you're using a supported browser, there are also some configuration settings you may need to check or change to successfully use EchoVideo.
+EchoVideo is a web-based application that uses a browser to view content and has certain browser requirements.
+Beyond ensuring you are using a supported browser, there are also some configuration settings you may need to check or change to use EchoVideo successfully.

 If you access EchoVideo directly through the EchoVideo URL, you may not need to change any of your browser configurations.
-However, if you access EchoVideo through an LMS such as Canvas or Moodle or Blackboard, and PARTICULARLY if the EchoVideo window is opened inside of a browser frame, the below-listed changes to the Safari cookie settings may be necessary in order to view EchoVideo class recordings and LIVE streams as provided.
+However, if you access EchoVideo through an LMS such as Canvas, Moodle, or Blackboard, and PARTICULARLY if the EchoVideo window is opened inside of a browser frame, the below-listed changes to the Safari cookie settings may be necessary to view EchoVideo class recordings and LIVE streams as provided.

-We recommend you continue to allow third-party cookies in your browser, as viewing content within EchoVideo through an LMS/VLE (your Library or an EchoVideo course) still requires cookies, as may your mobile device.
-This is because our approach cookie-less presentation requires the use of Media Source Extensions, which are not supported by some iOS browsers at this time.
-If you are using one of these browsers and Cross-Site Tracking and/or Cookies are not allowed, you will see a message directing you to enable them.
+We recommend you continue to allow third-party cookies in your browser, as viewing content within EchoVideo through an LMS / VLE (your Library or an EchoVideo course) still requires cookies, as may your mobile device.
+This is because our approach to cookie-less presentation requires the use of Media Source Extensions, which are not supported by some iOS browsers at this time.
+If you are using one of these browsers and Cross-Site Tracking and / or Cookies are not allowed, you will see a message directing you to enable them.

 In addition, if you use Keyboard navigation to maneuver through the interface, see the below section on Enabling Tab Key Navigation.

 EchoVideo cannot support all 3rd party speed controller plugins.
 The player's built-in variable speed playback (VSP) should be used and controlled with the existing keyboard shortcuts.